tsclay/RAPP/README.md

 - PostgreSQL for database
 - PHP for server language

+See a deployment of this sample app [here](https://sample-rapp.herokuapp.com/).

 **This guide is not a tutorial on how to use React, PHP, LAMP/MAMP, PostgreSQL, and Apache.
 This guide only covers configuration.**

 <br>